 The Stellenbosch University Botanical Garden houses many different plant collections ranging from indigenous and exotic species to bonsai.
 The Garden has recently implemented a new collections management system (IrisBG) which makes this information accessible to the public through Garden Explorer.
 The Garden's collections, amongst others, include the following:

-South African Heritage Collection
+South African Heritage Bonsai Collection

 An extensive Pelargonium collection was built up by Prof J.J.A. van der Walt during the 1970s to 1990s.
 This collection formed the basis of his Pelargonium systematic research, and contained most species of the genus recognized at the time.
 For the more variable species, a number of duplicate accessions were included to reflect this natural variation.
 The Pelargonium research scaled down dramatically after Prof Van der Walt's retirement, and the main collection has been dismantled with many plants incorporated into the Garden itself.
-The Department of Botany and Zoology still maintains an extensive herbarium collection on Pelargonium, and records are maintained in log books and records at the Department.
+The Department of Botany and Zoology still maintains an extensive herbarium collection on Pelargonium, and some records are maintained in log books and records at the Department.